 At HU, we devote our resources—both our people and our funds—to catalyzing and incubating promising concepts, demonstrating potential solutions, and supporting the deployment of effective ideas.
 Grantmaking is one way we pursue those goals, alongside direct programmatic activities, strategic communications, and targeted advocacy.

 We consider our grantees our partners.
 As such, we don’t just write a grant and collect the reports.
-We want to build strong and impactful partnerships with our grantees and to amplify and support their work when possible.
+We want to build strong and impactful relationships with our grantees and to amplify and support their work when possible.

 We seek to collaborate with impactful organizations and individuals committed to systemic change, but we do not accept unsolicited requests for funds at this time.

 The first step is a letter of inquiry (LOI) – a chance for applicants to present their initial concept.
 It’s meant to be an easy lift for both the applicant and HU, operating as an initial screen before too much is on the line for anyone.
 Once submitted, the concept note is reviewed by HU’s team for strategic fit, programmatic goals, and potential impact.
 If the concept note is approved, the process moves to the Proposal stage.